johnConstant/CI_PP4_recipe_site/README.md

 I would like to thank everyone who supported me in the development of this project:
 - My mentor Mo for professional guidance and helpful feedback
+- Aleksandra Haniok whose past project was amazing inspiration and guidance